 Published as a part of the series by VRI on the 'Great Disciples of the Buddha', this book aims to motivate old students to continue their practice seriously as well as to inspire new students to walk the same path as the exemplary practitioners of Vipassana meditation.

-This book contains the life stories of these two chief female disciples of the Buddha and the contributions they made to the spread of Vipassana meditation.
+This book contains the life stories of these two chief female disciples of the Buddha and their contributions in the spread of Vipassana.